MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

 ## 6 - Generate the Database Schema
 We need to allow our local computer to connect to Azure to finish setting up our database.
 For this step you'll need to know your local computer's IP Address.
 You can discover that typing `ipconfig` into a command window.
-Copy this IP Address for later use.
-If you are on a corporate VPN, make sure to pick the IP Address for the VPN adpater.
+Copy the IP4 Address for later use.

 ### [Azure portal](#tab/azure-portal-schema)